all-of-us/raw-data-repository/README.md

     GET /ParticipantSummary?awardee=PITT&_sort=lastModified&_token=<token string>

-It is possible to return the same participant data multiple times in a sync.
+It is possible to get the same participant data back in multiple sync responses.
+The recommended time between syncs is 5 minutes.

 See FHIR search prefixes below